Designing a Business Development CRM Template in Notion for Managing Customer Relationships, Leads, and Opportunities

 Step 4: Design Views and Filters

-• Table View: This default view displays your CRM entries in a tabular format.
+• Table View: Displays entries in a familiar spreadsheet format.

-• Board View: Visualize your CRM entries as cards on a board, allowing you to move them across stages.
+• Board View: Visualizes your entries as cards that can be moved across different stages.

-• Calendar View: Track appointments, meetings, or follow-ups with customers.
+• Calendar View: Helps track important dates related to appointments, meetings, or follow-ups.

-Additionally, leverage Notion's powerful filtering capabilities to create custom filters based on properties like lead status, opportunity stage, or win probability.
-Filters enable you to focus on specific subsets of your CRM data.
+In addition, use Notion’s filtering and grouping features to create custom views.
+Filter by properties such as lead status, opportunity stage, or win probability to focus on specific subsets of your data.

 Step 5: Add Relations and Rollups